-In the Notifier tab of the Performance Center Server Options Editor you can specify notifier options.
+The Notifier tab of the Embarcadero Performance Center Server Options Editor lets you specify notifier options.
 The Notifier is the internal process responsible for sending the emergency contact messages.

 NOTE: You should leave the default settings for the three boxes in the Modem Properties area unless there are problems.